-Further information on safe computing can be found in the 'Safe Computing' section of the Open University Computing Guide and the 'Safe and secure computing' section of the Help Centre.
+Further information on safe computing can be found in the 'Safe Computing' section of the Open University Computing Guide and the Being safe and secure online section of the Help Centre.

 7.2 Blocking content

 We may delete or hide any item that you publish via our network and systems, such as forum posts, blogs or ePortfolios, where we believe they do not meet this policy.
 Further information can be found in the 'Conduct when communicating online' section of the Open University Computing Guide.